Catch

 Image courtesy of concept2

-During the recovery when you are just about finished your slide on the seat, unweigh the handle allowing it to rise up and allowing the blade to enter the water.
+1During the recovery when you are just about finished your slide on the seat, unweigh the handle allowing it to rise up and allowing the blade to enter the water.
 Keep your shoulders and back steady, ensuring that you drop the blade when it is at the maximum angle to the boat.

-Ensure that you drop the blade just under the surface of the water; there is no need to lift the handle to make it go deeper
+2Ensure that you drop the blade just under the surface of the water; there is no need to lift the handle to make it go deeper

-Without changing your body angle, engage your core and push on the foot board immediately to lock the blade in the water.
+3Without changing your body angle, engage your core and push on the foot board immediately to lock the blade in the water.

-Catch tips and key points
+Catch tips and key pointsYes/No

-• Let your hands do the work
+• let your hands and forearms do the work

 • light hands with little effort versus a tight grip and a forced effort

-• Be quick but not rushed or too aggressive as this may cause the blade to go deep into the water.
+• be quick but not rushed or too aggressive as this may cause the blade to go deep into the water

-• Be sure to push with the legs after the blade is fully buried.
+• be sure to push with the legs after the blade is fully buried

-Common mistakes
+Common Mistakes

 • The cox may say that you are ‘skying’ the blade.
 ‘Skying’ happens when you lunge forward and or dip your hands down at the catch forcing the blade to go up in the air.